ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 When you select to reuse existing public and private VLANs, specify the VLANs and subnets:
 * **Public VLAN** is for public network access.
 If you select the **Allocate a new one** option for this field, a new public VLAN is allocated automatically.
 This field is only available on the **Public and private network** tab.
 * **Public primary subnet** is assigned to physical hosts for public network access.
-If you select the **Auto assigned** option for this field, a new public primary subnet is selected automatically and a new one is created if necessary.
+If you select the **Auto assigned** option for this field, a new public primary subnet is selected automatically, and a new one is created if necessary.
 This field is only available on the **Public and private network** tab.
 * **Private VLAN** is for connectivity among the data centers and services within the {{site.data.keyword.cloud_notm}}.
 If you select the **Allocate a new one** option for this field, a new private VLAN is allocated automatically.
 * **Private primary subnet** is assigned to physical hosts for management traffic.
-If you select the **Auto assigned** option for this field, a new private primary subnet is selected automatically and a new one is created if necessary.
+If you select the **Auto assigned** option for this field, a new private primary subnet is selected automatically, and a new one is created if necessary.
 * **Secondary private VLAN** is for VMware features such as vSAN.
 You can select an existing secondary private VLAN or select to allocate a new one.

 Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
 Also, ensure that all the VLANs that you select are in the same pod.
 ESXi servers cannot be provisioned on mixed-pod VLANs.